matrix-org/synapse/INSTALL.md

 Once you have installed synapse as above, you will need to configure it.

+## Setting your server_name

+Note that you can NOT change the ``server_name`` after the database is first created.
+So choose your ``server_name`` with care.

+You can configure your homeserver to use ``<yourdomain.com>`` as the domain in its user-ids, by setting ``server_name`` on the command line:

+    python -m synapse.app.homeserver \
+        --server-name <yourdomain.com> \
+        --config-path homeserver.yaml \
+        --generate-config
+    python -m synapse.app.homeserver --config-path homeserver.yaml

+If you've already generated the config file, you need to edit the ``server_name`` in your configuration file (often ``homeserver.yaml`` file).
+If you have already started Synapse and a database has been created, you will need to recreate the database.

 ## TLS certificates

 The default configuration exposes a single HTTP port: http://localhost:8008.
 It